 The arterial supply of the foot is provided by the dorsal artery of the foot and its branches on the dorsal side.
 In turn, the deep plantar arch and its branches are responsible for the vascularisation of the plantar side.
 In terms of venous drainage, the superficial veins of the foot consist of the superficial dorsal and plantar venous networks.
 The deep veins include the deep plantar arch and the dorsal venous arch.
 These superficial and deep systems collect blood from the marginal, digital, and metatarsal veins of the foot.
 The superficial veins drain into the dorsal venous arch.
 In turn, the venous arches drain into the saphenous veins of the leg.
 Regarding innervation, the main nerves responsible for supplying the foot are the medial and plantar nerves, together with the digital nerves.

-If you want to learn more about the neurovasculature of the foot as well as its origins, take a look at the following video!
+If you want to learn more about the neurovasculature of the foot as well as its origins, take a look at the following study unit!

 In order to properly round up the study process of the lower extremity anatomy, we have designed a quiz that specially aims at the bones, joints, muscles, nerves and vessels of this region.
 Take this quiz and reinforce your knowledge about the lower limb anatomy!